 I haven’t listened to him much since he released The Marshall Mathers LP, but with the release of The Marshall Mathers LP 2 I decided to give it a listen.
 It’s good.
 Really good.
 Enough to overcome the fact that I am not really a fan of hip hop music and make me listen to it.

 His lyrics have matured, no surprise given he will turn 42 this year.
 The subjects haven’t changed too much, and the style remains the same.
 The lyrics still come thick and fast and delivered with perfection.
 But the album feels far more reflective than his earlier albums.

 This entry was posted on Tuesday, December 31st, 2013 at 11:04 am and is filed under Distractions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.